elizabeth-ellison/ElizabethEllison.github.io/_pages/other_things.md

   <img src="https://dngoldberg.github.io/files/yager_tos.png?raw=true" title="Yager et al, Oceanography (2015)" style="width: 500px;"/>
 </p>

-PhD student [Andrew Twelves]() has been applying MITgcm together with BLING to a model of the ice-ocean interaction on the Antarctic continental shelf to investigate these processes.
+PhD student [Andrew Twelves](https://blogs.ed.ac.uk/andrewtwelves/) has been applying [MITgcm](mitgcm.org) together with the [BLING](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016JC012650) biogeochemistry code to a model of the ice-ocean interaction on the Antarctic continental shelf to investigate these processes.
 In the absence of ice-shelf melt there is almost no productivity (dashed line), because o a lack of upwelling of iron-containing CDW.
 Melting brings iron to the upper 100m driving much stronger productivity in the summer months (dash-dot line); while the addition of iron from melting-out of particulate greatly increases the upper ocean iron content but marginally increases productivity.

 <p align="center">
   <img src="https://dngoldberg.github.io/files/npp_comp1.png?raw=true" style="width: 500px;"/>